 Notes: The dependent variable is an indicator that takes the value one if the patient received either percutaneous transluminal coronary angioplasty ("PTCA") or coronary artery bypass grafting ("CABG").
 "Control variables" include an indicator variable for whether the patient was female; the age of the patient; the square of patient's age; indicators for whether the patient was covered by Medicare, Medicaid, or private insurance; and the constituent parts of the Charlson Comorbidity Index, which are based on the diagnoses associated with a given patient.
 Also within "control variables" are a series of indicator variables for hospital type including: public, not-for-profit, for-profit, teaching, rural, large, medium, and small.
-"Other Tort reforms" include an indicator for whether the following had been enacted: periodic payment reform, joint and several liability reform, punitive damages caps, and collateral source rule reform.
+"Other Tort reforms" include an indicator for whether a state had enacted a noneconomic damages cap, and an indicator for whether the following had been enacted: periodic payment reform, joint and several liability reform, punitive damages caps, and collateral source rule reform.
 All regressions include hospital and year fixed effects and are weighted by the discharge weights included in the NIS.
-Robust standard errors corrected for within-state correlation in the error term are reported in parentheses. statistically significant at the 1% level.
+Robust standard errors corrected for within-state correlation in the error term are reported in parentheses. \ statistically significant at the 10% level; \\ statistically significant at the 5% level; \\\ statistically significant at the 1% level.